-- Fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries, - · Transportation between places of lodging or business and places where meals are taken, if suitable meals can be obtained at the temporary duty site, and - Mailing costs associated with filing travel vouchers and payment of employer-sponsored charge card billings.
+- Fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries, - Transportation between places of lodging or business and places where meals are taken, if suitable meals can be obtained at the temporary duty site, and - Mailing costs associated with filing travel vouchers and payment of employer-sponsored charge card billings.

-Incidental expenses do not include expenses for laundry, cleaning and pressing of clothing, lodging taxes, or the costs of telegrams or telephone
+Incidental expenses do not include expenses for laundry, cleaning and pressing of clothing, lodging taxes, or the costs of telegrams or telephone calls.

 Incidental expenses only method.
 You can use an optional method (instead of actual cost) for deducting incidental expenses only.
-The amount of the deduction is \$3 a day for incidental expenses paid or incurred for travel away from home in 2005.
+The amount of the deduction is \$3 a day for the period from January 1 through September 30, 2009, and \$5 a day for the period October 1, through December 31, 2009.
 You can use this method only if you did not pay or incur any meal expenses.
 You cannot use this method on any day that you use the standard meal allowance.
 This method is subject to the proration rules for partial days.
 See Travel for days you depart and return, later in this chapter.

-Federal employees should refer to the Federal Travel Regulations at www.gsa.gov.
-Click on "Per Diem Rates," then on "Federal Travel Regulation (FTR) Overview" for changes affecting claims for reimbursement of these expenses.
+Federal employees should refer to the Federal Travel Regulations at www. gsa.gov.
+Find the "Most Requested"

+Links" on the upper left and click on "Regulations: FAR, FMR, FTR" for Federal Travel Regulation (FTR) for changes affecting claims for reimbursement.